ryan-almeida/ryan-almeida/README.md

 ## Below are some of my recent projects:

-- Hosting your Resume in the Cloud.
-[Link](https://github.com/ryan-almeida/resumewebsite)
+- Deploying a Furniture Website Using Terraform.
+[Link](https://github.com/ryan-almeida/terraform-concepts-project)
+- Building a Serverless Image Processing App.
+[Link](https://github.com/ryan-almeida/image-processing-app)
+- Building a Multi-Container Voting Application.
+[Link](https://github.com/ryan-almeida/container-app)
-- Building a Serverless Web Application.
-[Link](https://github.com/ryan-almeida/wildrydes-site)
+- Building a Todo Web Notification Servic.
+[Link](https://github.com/ryan-almeida/todo-web-service)
-- Creating your own VPC and 3 Tier Application.
-[Link](https://github.com/ryan-almeida/wordpress-site)
+- Building a Food Ordering Chatbot.
+[Link](https://github.com/ryan-almeida/chatbot-app)
+- Building an Airport Statistics Dashboard Using QuickSight.
+[Link](https://github.com/ryan-almeida/quicksight-bi)
+- Building a Turn Based Game and Learning Event Driven Architecture.
+[Link](https://github.com/ryan-almeida/turn-based-game)
-- Building a Web Application through Docker, and learning Containerization.
-[Link](https://github.com/ryan-almeida/docker-webapp)
+- Building a Bookstore Application using AWS Databases.
+[Link](https://github.com/ryan-almeida/database-project)
-- Deploying a Web Application through Terraform and learning Infrastrucure as Code.
-[Link](https://github.com/ryan-almeida/terraform-project)
-- and much more to come!

 If you ever feel like collaborating, contributing, or working together (because isn't that what it's all about?), here are few more things about me and my professional background: